• Skip to primary navigation

 Jump to Recipe

-Summer vegetable risotto is a great way to eat the seasons!
+This asparagus and kale risotto recipe is a great way to eat the seasons!
 Stop by your local farmers market to get your produce, grab a good bottle of white wine (it’s for the recipe!), and get ready for an absolutely divine meal.

 Risotto is such a special dish for me.
 When I was growing up, my mom would make risotto when she had really great veggies from the market, and it was always so delicious.
 She taught me that, like anything worth having in life, making risotto takes patience.
 I’ll dive into the process below, but the general idea is that you slowly cook your arborio rice by pouring your liquid into your pan in small batches until it is fully absorbed, and then you repeat several times.
 There is also a lot of stirring involved.